 There are some algorithms or systems that are totally rule-based and do not employ any kind of learning, which are still called AI. (seems unreasonable?
 Well....
 I didn't coin the term).
-However, there are AI based learning systems that generate a set of rules while learning from the data.
+Further still are AI-based learning systems that generate a set of rules while learning from the data.

 Now, if we dive a little deeper into ML, we get Deep Learning (DL).
-It is so named because of the multi-layered neural network it uses.
+It gets its name because of the multi-layered neural network it uses.
 The fundamental units of the neural network called neurons are very similar to those in the human brain.
 However, the connections between them are way more simplified than in any human brain.
-If I had to make a Venn diagram to explain the how AI, ML, and DL fit together, it would be:
+If I had to make a Venn diagram to explain how AI, ML, and DL fit together, it would be:

 How does AI work?

-Moving AI from the limelight and hype of popular media onto a programmer’s computer or a scientist’s lab, you see that data fuels AI.
+Moving AI from the limelight and hype of popular media onto a programmer’s computer or a scientist’s lab, you will see that data fuels AI.
+We break down how 'data is the new oil' fueling innovation in this article.
 Thanks to the internet and digitization in the last few decades we can collect tremendous amounts of information.
 AI is nothing but some math and programming performed to extract useful insights or build useful systems from this otherwise incomprehensible data.

-ML works by combining large amounts of data with fast, iterative processing and sophisticated algorithms, allowing the software to learn automatically from patterns or features in this dataset.
-When you have loads of data, DL is better to use (over ML) because of its ability to find more complex patterns in the data.
-It is also the de facto way to deal with data in image or text format.
+Machine Learning works by combining large amounts of data with fast, iterative processing and sophisticated algorithms, allowing the software to learn automatically from patterns or features in this dataset.
+When you have loads of data, Deep Learning is better to use (over ML) because of its ability to find more complex patterns in the data.
+DL is also the de facto way to deal with data in image or text format.